Tony Marks Interview

 That triggered my competitive streak and inspired me to be good enough to win it the following year, which I did!

-Queens Park & Hanover is a really supportive neighborhood and if you do something well they’ll get right behind you.
+Queens Park & Hanover is a really supportive neighbourhood and if you do something well they’ll get right behind you.
 Because most of our customers live locally there’s a real community feel and we love getting to know everyone which also breeds loyalty.

 Some days I look around and can name at least one person on almost every table.